Patriots owner apologizes in Florida prostitution case

 Kraft has an arraignment court hearing scheduled Thursday, though he is not expected to appear in person.

 Kraft is one of about 300 men charged between Palm Beach and Orlando as part of a crackdown on illicit massage parlors and human trafficking.
 Ten parlors have closed and employees have also been charged.
-Many of the women are originally from China, forced to live in the spas and not allowed to leave without an escort, according to investigators.
+Many of the women are originally from China and were forced to live in the spas and not allowed to leave without an escort, according to investigators.

 According to police records, Kraft was chauffeured on the evening of Jan.
 19 to a Jupiter massage parlor, where officers secretly recorded him engaging in a sex act and then handing over an undetermined amount of cash.